Meghan, Duchess of Sussex: Further career and investments

 In summer 2019, before announcing their decision to step down in January 2020, Meghan and her husband were involved in talks with Jeffrey Katzenberg, the founder of the now-defunct streaming platform Quibi, over a possible role in the service without gaining personal profits, but they eventually decided against joining the project.
 In September 2019, it was reported that the couple had hired New York-based PR firm Sunshine Sachs, which represented them until 2022.
 The couple has also been associated with Adam Lilling's Plus Capital, a venture capital fund designed to connect early stage companies with influencers and investors.

 In June 2020, they signed with the Harry Walker Agency, owned by media company Endeavor, to conduct paid public speaking engagements.
-In September 2020, the Sussexes signed a private commercial deal with Netflix.
+In September 2020, the Sussexes signed a five-year private commercial deal with Netflix.
 In December 2020, it was announced that Meghan had invested in Clevr Blends, a coffee company based in Southern California.
 In the same month, Meghan and Harry signed a multi-year deal with Spotify to produce and host their own programs through their audio producing company, Archewell Audio.
 A holiday special was released by the couple on the service in December 2020, while Meghan's podcast, titled Archetypes, premiered in August 2022.
+In June 2023, Spotify cancelled the podcast, which ran for a single season of 12 episodes.

-The Bench, a picture book written by Meghan, was published in June 2021 by Random House Children's Books.
+The Bench, a picture book written by Meghan with illustrations by Christian Robinson, was published in June 2021 by Random House Children's Books.
 It is based on her perception of the relationship between her husband and their son.
 The book received a mixed response; it garnered praise for its illustrations and messaging but was criticized for its structure and writing.
-On June 17, the book reached number one on the children's picture books category of The New York Times Best Seller list.
-In July 2021, it was announced that Meghan would executive-produce, alongside David Furnish, a Netflix animated series called Pearl.
+On June 17, the book reached number one in the children's picture books category of The New York Times Best Seller list.
+In July 2021, it was announced that Meghan would executive produce, alongside David Furnish, a Netflix animated series called Pearl.
 The series was originally pitched to Netflix in 2018.
-Pearl would depict the adventures of a 12-year-old girl who is inspired by influential women from history, but the project was canceled in May 2022.
-In the same month it was reported that Meghan and Harry had signed a four-book publishing deal that includes a wellness guide by Meghan and a memoir by Harry.
+Pearl would have depicted the adventures of a 12-year-old girl who was inspired by influential women from history, but the project was canceled in May 2022.
+Also in July 2021, it was reported that Meghan and Harry had signed a four-book publishing deal with Random House, including a wellness guide by Meghan and a memoir by Harry.